SSG-DRD-IOT/intel_retail_workshop/IWB/IntelUniteHubSetup.md

 ![](./images/IntelUniteHubSetup07.png)

 ## Start the Intel Unite® Hub
 To start the Intel Unite® Hub, double click on the Unite icon available at your desktop.
-Accept the privacy statement, and proceed.
+Accept the privacy statement and proceed.

 ![](./images/IntelUniteHubSetup08.png)

 Once the Hub is started successfully a PIN will be visible at top right corner of your monitor.
 Wait for client to connect.